Kaplan Review Introduction

 Kaplan is a for-profit education company (not to be confused with the Kaplan Institute) that provides test prep for over 90 different standardized tests.
 These include college entrance exams like the ACT and SAT, graduate school entrance exams such as MCAT and the LSAT, and professional education & licensing exams like the National Council Licensure Examination (NCLEX) and Certified Financial Planner (CFP).

 Unlike some test prep companies, Kaplan’s offering isn’t limited to online classes.
-While Kaplan does have plenty of online courses (both on-demand and live), it gives students the option to attend live in-person classes, as well.
+While Kaplan has plenty of online courses (both on-demand and live), it also gives students the option to attend live in-person classes.

 Kaplan also provides tutoring services and simulated exam experiences.
 For example, if you’re studying for the GRE, you can sit a GRE practice exam at the actual GRE Testing Center.
 At the end of the GRE test-taking experience, you get your score and a rundown of your performance.
 If you suffer from test anxiety, this can really help boost your confidence.